 - Upload .tar file: import from saved tar archive version of Docker container

 If you select the Upload .tar file option, ensure you created your .tar file using the following command:

 If you select the Container Registry option, fill in the fields as follows:

 Docker registry URL

 If your container image repository is public, then you can uncheck the "Docker registry requires authentication" box and continue.
 Otherwise, fill in the Username and Password fields with your registry credentials.
-For Dockerhub, these values are your username and password, but for cloud registries, these values correspond to your cloud provider Access Key (Username) and Secret Access Key (Password).

 If you specify a valid Docker registry link and credentials (if needed), the Import model progress bar on the right of the screen will display the status of the model import.